Elleined/docker-notes/README.md

 - Since container is a virtualize OS it means that they don't have data persistence and all the data will be deleted once the container is removed.
 And sometimes we want to save the data inside the container that why VOLUMES comes into picture, volumes are used to shared host OS files or directory inside the container or vise versa granting container and host OS to access host OS file system/ Container to have Data Persistence.

 ## Two ways to persist data when using containers
-- volume: mainly used if the data does not requires direct access like databases.
+- *volume*: mainly used if the data does not requires direct access like databases.

 - *bind mounts*: mainly use if the data requires direct access like files, pictures, videos, etc...
-Basically making the targeted folder just behaves like a typical shared folder.
+Basically making the targeted folder behaves just like a typical shared folder.

 ## Why use Volumes
 - Easier volume management because volumes can be manage via docker commands(Will be discussed later).